All classes are available In Person and/or Virtually!

 Do you have a set “school term”?

 Yes and no. Classes meet for 30 weeks.
-My school terms have typically run from August to June.
+My school terms typically run from August to June.
 I take most of December off as well as a short Spring Break.
-However, each homeschool family works on their schedule, so I am more than willing to work with yours.
-We can discuss this when a class is selected.
+However, each homeschooling family works on their schedule, so I am more than willing to work with yours.
+We can discuss this when a class is selected...

 Can my student begin a class after August?